Lasso Guarantees for Time Series Estimation Under Subgaussian Tails and $ \beta $-Mixing: Preliminaries

 where the last supremum is over all pairs of partitions $\{A_1,\ldots,A_I\}$ and $\{B_1,\ldots,B_I\}$ of the sample space $\Omega$ such that $A_i \in \sigma(X), B_j \in \sigma(Y)$ for all $i,j$.
 Then for a stationary stochastic process $(X_t)_{t=-\infty}^{\infty}$, one defines the mixing coefficients, for $l \ge 1$,

 The $\beta$-mixing condition has been of interest in statistical learning theory for obtaining finite sample generalization error bounds for empirical risk minimization~\citep[Sec.
 3.4]{vidyasagar2003learning} and boosting~\citep{kulkarni2005convergence} for dependent samples.
 There is also work on estimating $\beta$-mixing coefficients from data~\citep{mcdonald2011estimating}.
-At the same time, many interesting processes such as Markov and hidden Markov processes satisfy a $\beta$-mixing condition~\citep[Sec.
-3.5]{vidyasagar2003learning}.
 Before we continue, we note an elementary but useful fact about mixing conditions, viz. they persist under arbitrary measurable transformations of the original stochastic process.

-\begin{fact} Suppose a stationary process $ \{U_t\}_{t=1}^T $ is $\beta$-mixing.
-Then the stationary sequence $ \{f(U_t)\}_{t=1}^T $, for any measurable function $ f(\cdot)$, also is mixing in the same sense with its mixing coefficients bounded by those of the original sequence. \end{fact}
+\begin{fact} Consider any $\beta$-mixing stationary process $ (U_t)_{t=1}^T $.
+Then, for any measurable function $ f(\cdot)$, the stationary sequence of the transformed observations $ (f(U_t))_{t=1}^T $ is also $ \beta $-mixing in the same sense with its mixing coefficients bounded by those of the original sequence. \end{fact}